FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

 #### Namespaces

 Since namespace statements are typically in many files, it is difficult to determine where to put documentation strings.
-The recommendation is to add them to the `.dox` file of the respective package.
-For example, in `src/App/core-app.dox` we have:
+In most cases a best practice is to add them to the `.dox` file of the respective module.
+For example, in `src/App/core-app.dox`:

 ```c++
 /**